adamarama/tech-writing/Knowledge Engineering/EmuTV/Developer Portal.md

-# EmuTV Engineering Portal
+# EmuTV Developer Portal
 **Version 1.0**
 **Owner:** Hector Adama

 **Last Updated:** June 2026

-*NOTE: EmuTV is a fictional streaming platform used as an example for this document.*
+*NOTE: EmuTV is a fictional streaming platform used as an example for this document.
+As this is a sample, it is not exhaustive and has been kept condensed for length, so some sections may appear to be missing steps.*

 ## Portal Home
 ### Platform overview
 EmuTV consists of nine business domains and more than fifty independently deployable services.

-The Engineering Portal helps engineers answer questions such as:
+The Developer Portal helps developers answer questions such as:

  - Which service owns this capability?
  - What APIs are available?